DIY Farmhouse Mirror with Dollar Store Sunflowers

 I cut two pieces to be 37 7/8" long and two pieces to be 21" long, then tested the fit with the mirror I purchased to ensure the clips and mirror would fit appropriately on the frame.

 On the two smaller pieces, I added two Kreg Jig holes on either end of the piece.
+If you're not sure how the Kreg pocket hole system works, check out my Kreg Jig Guide.

 Then I assembled the frame using Kreg Jig screws and wood glue.
 Note the clamp in the picture below: it is super important to clamp your wood anytime you're assembling with pocket holes (the kreg jig holes).